 Timelime for reporting

-The Reporting Tool is open annually from the first week of January to the end of March.
+The Reporting Tool is generally open annually from early January to the end of March.

 How to report

-We’ve published module guides for investors this year for the new Investor Reporting Framework.
+We’ve published module guides for investors in 2021 for the new Investor Reporting Framework.
 No guides will be available for service providers as the Service Provider Reporting Framework isn’t changing.

 After report submission